Purchase a house in Vietnam

-- Make an objective assessment your financial capabilities.
-When you're going to buy a house or villa in new commercial low-rise housing project, you can rely on step-by-step payments.
+- Make an objective assessment of your financial capabilities.
+When you're going to buy a house or villa in a new commercial low-rise housing project, you can rely on step-by-step payments.
 You can follow the payment schedule, which is approved by the developer (in each project in different ways), or immediately make a full payment.
 On the one hand, installment is certainly convenient, because even if you currently do not have enough money to buy an apartment, then you pay the first installment, which is usually 10-30% (depending on the stage of development), and you have about 12-15 months for the remaining payment.
 On the other hand, full payment guarantees that the price will remain the same at any stage of payment.

 - To visit a notary and sign a Purchase Contract.
-I would like to specifically underlined, according to the Law, only a transaction certified by a notary is considered as a legal.
+I would like to specifically underline, according to the Law, only a transaction certified by a notary is considered legal.
 Only notarized Purchase Contract immediately transfers to the Register Department by Developer.
-It's clear that if the Purchase Contract is signed between you and the Developer without a notary, it can turn out that in the end you won’t be able to get a Certificate of Ownership “Pink book”, since your place will be occupied by those who assured the contract from a notary, because only 250 villas in one Project can be sold to foreigners.
+It's clear that if the Purchase Contract is signed between you and the Developer without a notary, it can turn out that in the end, you won’t be able to get a Certificate of Ownership - the “Pink book” since your place will be occupied by those who assured the contract from a notary because only 250 villas in one Project can be sold to foreigners.

 - Documents of ownership of the Developer According to the Law on housing:

-- Approve the draft of the Project issues by competent Authority.
+- Approve the draft of the Project issued by the competent Authority.

 - A lease agreement for a land plot.

 - Drawings of the villa plan for sale.

-- Hand-over protocol of Villa, includes provisions of administration and administrative fees.
+- The handover protocol of a Villa includes provisions for the administration and administrative fees.